 Anyway, I sent them a frustrated email, and got a form letter back asking for details about my booking.
 I answered the questions and soon got another form letter back asking for the exact same details again.
 I put on the livid traveller mask at this point and sent them a nastygram about their horrible support, and then noted that the code monkeys had fixed the website anyway, so I finally finished my booking after an additional vexing 30 minutes or so that i didn’t need to have.
 Apparently booking.com does not believe in test servers for their code and website.

-As this was my last evening in the Shin-Koiwa area and eastern Tokyo in general, I looked around on Google Maps, specifically east along the train line from the station, looking for a station that might be neat to go to.
+As this was my last evening in the Shinkoiwa area and eastern Tokyo in general, I looked around on Google Maps, specifically east along the train line from the station, looking for a station that might be neat to go to.
 It was rather late at this point, past 7pm or so, and I wasn’t sure what would be open.
-I noticed that three stops east of me, at a station named Moto-Yawata, there was a building named “Mega Don Quijote Motoyawata”.
+I noticed that three stops east of me, at a stop named Moto-Yawata Station, there was a building named “Mega Don Quijote Motoyawata”.
 Don Quijote, or Donki, is a Japanese discount store (but not dollar/100 yen store) with branches in Singapore and Japan, and an extremely catchy theme song, and I had already visited a couple of them on this trip.
 I wanted to see what a “mega” one was like though, and I knew that they were open until really late (midnight), plus it was in a direction that I had never really explored, so off I went.

-The Moto-Yawata station area was fairly nice, though I had noticed by now that most (but not all) of the stations had a small cluster of commercial shops around it anyway.
+The Moto-Yawata Station area was fairly nice, though I had noticed by now that most (but not all) of the stations had a small cluster of commercial shops around it anyway.
 This is very similar to Singapore’s layout with shopping centers and stuff commonly clustered around their MRT stations (but differing from Edmonton’s, since that city is practically half-dead).
-Moto-Yawata was also technically in Ichikawa, Chiba, so I briefly visited the prefecture of Chiba today as well, even though it was just a couple of train stations east of where I was staying.
+Moto-Yawata Station was also technically in Ichikawa, Chiba, so I briefly visited the prefecture of Chiba today as well, even though it was just a couple of train stations east of where I was staying.

 I liked how the roads had pretty little pebbles embedded into them.
 They looked really nice.